 When to go gorilla trekking

-Would you like to go gorilla trekking in Volcanoes National Park?
+Would you like to go gorilla trekking in Rwanda’s Volcanoes National Park?
 It is possible to go gorilla trekking all year round either independently or on a pre-planned Rwanda safari crafted by a local tour operator.
 However you should be aware that the high season is June-September and December-February when most travelers have their holidays and gorilla permits are sold out very first during this season.
 Gorilla trekking tours always become a bit pricier and more in demand during these times and it is advised to book a tour at least 4 months to the travel dates.

-Gorilla trekking permits cost at $750 per person and can be booked at the Rwanda Development Board offices or through a local tour operator.
+Gorilla trekking permits cost at US$1500 per person and can be booked at the Rwanda Development Board offices or through a local tour operator.
 The maximum number of visitors per day is 8 people per group and if you are to plan a group tour you should be aware of splitting large groups to track different gorilla families.